Nicolas-Paiva/my-swe-diary/README.md

 #### Sep 25th, 2023:

 Getting back to my studies...
-Felt super sleepy today and could not study as much as I wanted, but ended up learning some linear algebra (determinants and their properties) and I am also starting to learn about file handling in C.
+Felt super sleepy today and could not study as much as I wanted, but ended up learning some linear algebra (determinants and their properties) and I am also starting to learn about file handling in C...